-A key collaborative focus has been the ESRC/HEFCW-funded Wales Institute of Social and Economic Research and Data (WISERD), established to promote cross-institutional and multi-disciplinary research in the social sciences across the UK and internationally.
-WISERD is a collaborative venture between the universities of Aberystwyth, Bangor, Cardiff, South Wales and Swansea.
-WISERD’s total research grant capture since 2009 is £36.2m and in 2019 amounted to £8.9m.
+A key focus for the Geographical Information Systems Research group has been the ESRC/HEFCW-funded Wales Institute of Social and Economic Research and Data (WISERD), a collaborative venture between the universities of Aberystwyth, Bangor, Cardiff, South Wales and Swansea and established to promote cross-institutional and multi-disciplinary research in the social sciences across the UK and internationally.

 Staff members have research interests that span across a wide range of applications areas associated with Geographical Information Systems technology.
 These include: geographical accessibility modelling; landscape visualisation, spatial data generalisation, population estimation and small-area modelling; automated cartographic design, GIS-based optimisation techniques; ethical surveillance; digital surface modelling; and remote sensing including UAV surveying and mapping.

 The group has attracted significant external funding, including recently: